ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 ```

 You will now see a big `hello.index` outputted to the screen.
 You have now created your first handler and view combination.
 Did you detect a convention here?
 The sections in the URL are the same as the name of the event handler CFC (`hello`) and method that was generated (`index`).
-By convention, this is how you execute events in ColdBox by leveraging the following pattern:
+By convention, this is how you execute events in ColdBox by leveraging the following URL pattern:

 ```
 http://localhost:{port}/handler/action